-Comparing Reverse Osmosis vs. Distilled: Which Water Treatment Is Best?
+Comparing Reverse Osmosis vs. Distilled Water: Which Water Treatment Is Best?

 There are several methods of water purification that change the quality and taste of the water you choose to drink.
 When comparing reverse osmosis vs. distilled water, both water treatments have their own benefits; however, there are a few drawbacks as well.